-Values and Principles of Zero Trust Security
+Values and Principles of the Zero Trust Security Model

-Zero Trust is also data-centric—all organizations must identify their data and meticulously map its flow.
+Zero Trust is also data-centric — all organizations must identify their data and meticulously map its flow.
 Keep in mind with no defined perimeters, security must now follow your data.

 Access inside a Zero Trust network can be based on either least-privilege or least-functionality.
 Least-privilege grants access, as needed, based on an individual’s role.
 Does the user need access to do their job?
 If so, the user’s identity is verified in real-time through multi-factor authentication.
-Least-privilege recognizes employees can be accidentally negligent or working in insecure environments such as at home during a pandemic.
+Least-privilege recognizes employees can be accidentally negligent or work in insecure environments such as at home during a pandemic.
 Least-functionality is different as it monitors access based on the system the individual needs to engage in rather than the person’s role.

 Why Zero Trust Security Systems Matter